AMMO (OTCMKTS:POWW) Earns Buy Rating from Analysts at Roth Capital

-Roth Capital assumed coverage on shares of AMMO (OTCMKTS:POWW) in a research report report published on Thursday, The Fly reports.
-The brokerage issued a buy rating and a $9.00 price target on the stock.
+Analysts at Roth Capital initiated coverage on shares of AMMO (OTCMKTS:POWW) in a research report issued to clients and investors on Wednesday, Benzinga reports.
+The brokerage set a “buy” rating and a $9.00 price target on the stock.
+Roth Capital’s price target would suggest a potential upside of 27.66% from the stock’s current price.

 AMMO (OTCMKTS:POWW) last announced its quarterly earnings data on Tuesday, February 16th.
-The company reported ($0.04) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.03) by ($0.01).
-The firm had revenue of $16.62 million during the quarter.
+The company reported ($0.04) EPS for the quarter, missing the Zacks’ consensus estimate of ($0.03) by ($0.01).
+The company had revenue of $16.62 million for the quarter.

 AMMO Company Profile